derekelkins/slgjs/docs/index.md

 main library.

 [Tests](https://github.com/derekelkins/slgjs/blob/master/slg.spec.ts) - The
-tests have some other standard examples like append.
+tests have some other standard examples like append, shortest paths, etc.